2026 UEFA Europa League final: Venue

+Beşiktaş Stadium in Istanbul hosted the final.

 Host selection

 On 17 May 2023, UEFA opened the bidding process for the final, which was held in parallel with that of the 2027 final.
 Interested bidders could bid for either one or both of the finals.
 Additionally, bidding associations could only be appointed one UEFA final in a given year.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of 40,000 to 60,000 preferred.
 The bidding timeline was as follows: